Spirituality

 Spiritual development is not about becoming, more spiritual, it is about realising or becoming more and more aware of one’s natural, innate spirituality.
 This is sometimes a slow and gradual process, at other times there might be significant stages of realisation, which are part of the ongoing ‘developing’ process.
 People don’t reach a finished state of spiritual development, but participate in the ongoing process of spiritual realisation.

 Windows: giving children opportunities to become aware of and seeing the world in new ways; to wonder about life’s ‘WOWs’ (things that are amazing) and ‘OWs’ (things that bring us up short and we find difficult).
+The image of the window helps children to understand the concept of letting our light shine out and looking through a the lens of the window to see through our different viewpoints.

 Doors: Giving opportunities to respond, to do something creative in order to express, apply and further develop our thoughts and convictions.
 Learning to live by putting into action our beliefs and values.
+We open the door to let our light shine out on others and into the world.